 Think Green?
 Drink Green!

-Green Drinks Leeds is on the 4th Wednesday of every month at The Black Prince on City Square, with monthly events including talks, panel discussions, workshops and visits
+Green Drinks Leeds is on the 4th Wednesday of every month, with monthly events including talks, panel discussions, workshops and visits

 Green Drinks Leeds is for everyone working in and around the environment in Leeds and the surrounding area.